-The top upgrade for any vehicle that you plan on taking off-road, are the tires.
-And one of the most popular off-road tires is the BFGoodrich KO2 All-Terrain tire.
+The top upgrade for any vehicle that you plan on taking off-road, are tires.
+And. one of the most popular off-road tires is the BFGoodrich KO2 All-Terrain tire.
 I’m here to tell you why BFG KO2s remain my tire of choice on all of my overland truck builds.

 I’ve run BFG KO2s on multiple trucks and SUVs over the years.
 I’ve tried other tires, but I always end up coming back to the KO2s.

 Why Do I Need Off-Road Tires?

 You never plan on taking your truck or SUV off the pavement, then no, off-road tires are not a necessity.
 But, once you start planning on driving dirt roads of any degree, then you should seriously consider an all-terrain off-road tire.

 If you regularly drive in mud or snow, an off-road tire can also be a great help.